ZeunO8/DirectZ/README.md

 ##### Building apps with DirectZ

-To get setup with a cross platform compatible render context, create the following files: (note, this example is available at [/tests/x-platform](/tests/x-platform))
+To get setup with a cross platform compatible render context, create the following files.

+(**note**: this example is available in full at [/tests/x-platform](/tests/x-platform))

 **CMakeLists.txt**